DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-14-changing-the-way-candidates-choose-courses.md

 Currently, when a candidate applies for teacher training, they submit one application linked to 4 course choices.
 This means candidates have to wait for an outcome on all 4 course choices before they can apply again.

 We wanted to make the process more flexible by allowing candidates to submit an application with one course choice linked to it.
-This would allow them to switch out their applications independently from each other.
-Without having to wait for an outcome on all 4 applications.
+This would allow them to switch out their applications independently from each other, without having to wait for an outcome on all 4 applications.

 ## What we did